-Figure 9: 186 μm Slurry solid deposition detected by sonar meter, densitometer, and delta-pressure

-The velocity profile versus reference flow velocity is shown in Figure 10, and Figure 11 shows a normalized plot where all velocities are normalized to the center velocity.
-The Figure 11 plot emphasizes how the effects of stratified flow impact the velocity profile.
-Together, these plots show that as the flow rate is reduced, two distinct changes occur to the profile.
+Figure 9: 186 μm Slurry solid deposition detected by sonar meter, densitometer, and delta-pressure across the velocity profile meter, which in this case shows a sudden increase that coincides with the densitometer increase and the velocity overlaps of the bottom and 135° arrays of the velocity profile meter.
+Therefore the formation of the stationary solids bed was detected by the sonar velocity meter and confirmed by both the density and differential pressure measurements.
+The velocity profile versus reference flow velocity is shown in Figure 10.
+This plot shows that as the flow rate is reduced, two distinct changes occur to the profile.
 The first change is the velocity detected at the bottom of the pipe, which is the lowest velocity due to the high solids concentration.
 This velocity is slower relative to the velocity at the center of the pipe.
 Likewise, the velocities measured in the upper section of the pipe begin to move faster relative to the center of the pipe.
-The second change is that as the velocity is decreased further, solids are deposited on the bottom of the pipe causing an apparent "velocity inversion" between the bottom and 135 arrays.
+The second change is that as the velocity is decreased further, solids are deposited on the bottom of the pipe as seen in the 1.9 m/s and 2.0 m/s flow rates.